 How to cook pasta al dente?

 The simplest and easiest trick is not a trick at all.
-The secret to perfectly cooked noodles is on its packaging!
+The secret to perfectly cooked noodles is on their packaging!
 Simply follow the procedure given on the box and it must give you the perfect noodles that are just right – not too firm but not too mushy either.

 Here are some techniques to help you through: